-Matchbox 20 singer Rob Thomas apologizes for racist joke during Australian show
+Matchbox 20 singer Rob Thomas issued two apologies after making a racist joke onstage in Australia.

 In a YouTube video of the singer's Feb.
 19 show in Melbourne, Australia, Thomas can be heard joking about how much alcohol he drank on the flight over.

 "When you get on the plane on the way here, you start drinking," the "3.a.m." singer said, leaning over a piano on stage.
 "And then I drink until I think I'm Australian.
 And then I keep drinking until I think I'm a black Australian."

 Following the statement, boos could be heard in the background.
 While the YouTube video ends there, Thomas claimed he said something else following the joke: "And then I drank so much I thought I was a little Australian girl."

 The remarks touched on deep issues in Australian race relations, including the battle against stereotypical portrayals of Indigenous Australians as drunks.

 "So @thegame gets denied entry to Aus.
 But @ThisIsRobThomas can stand in front of 14k people and dismiss it's Indig. population as drunks?," tweeted Australian hip hop star Briggs.
 Others echoed the sentiments.

 Thomas, 44, issued two apologies, the first of which was made the same night as the Melbourne show.
 In it, Thomas claimed the joke was unintentional and stemmed from his lack of understanding about the cultural context in Australia.